Joe Mpisi: Legislative career

 Two years after his election to the SACP chair, Mpisi was elected to the Gauteng Provincial Legislature in the 2014 general election, ranked 37th on the ANC's provincial party list.
 During the legislative term that followed, he was re-elected unopposed to his SACP office in May 2015 and May 2018.
 In 2017, he called for South African President Jacob Zuma to resign over allegations that his administration had facilitated state capture by the Gupta family.

 Mpisi was re-elected to his legislative seat in the 2019 general election, ranked 31st on the ANC's party list.

-Personal life
+Personal life and death

-He is married and has four children, three sons and a daughter.
-He is a member of Change Bible Church in Katlehong.
+Mpisi was married and had four children; three sons and a daughter.
+He was a member of Change Bible Church in Katlehong.

+Mpisi died on 12 May 2023, at the age of 56.